Pelvic Organ Prolapse

 Persistent Pelvic Pain

-Complex or persistent pelvic pain (PPP) requires a whole-person approach.
+Chronic or persistent pelvic pain (PPP) requires a whole-person approach.
 This evidence-based, clinician-led course equips you with practical skills to confidently lead multidisciplinary care for women experiencing PPP.
 Join Women’s Health GP Specialist Dr Emily Ware in this evidence-based course designed to enable clinicians to confidently improve outcomes and lead better care for women living with persistent pelvic pain.

 Learn more